 Speak to us

-If you’re an investor, wealth manager or philanthropist interested in learning more about the VII and other ethnical investing opportunities with UNICEF, please contact UNICEF Ireland’s Major Donor and Foundations Manager, Donna Marie O’Donovan at email@example.com
+If you’re an investor, wealth manager, or philanthropist interested in learning more about the VII and other ethical investing opportunities with UNICEF, please contact UNICEF Ireland’s Head of Philanthropy, Donna Marie O’Donovan at firstname.lastname@example.org

 Add value to your inbox!